 Have you ever had shishito chili peppers?
 I am a little embarrassed to say that I had never cooked with or even tasted shishito peppers until making this dish.
-I know they are all the rage these days, but for whatever reason, they haven’t made it onto my plate.
-It’s probably because I’m not a huge fan of really spicy foods.
+I know they are all the rage these days, but for whatever reason, they hadn't made it onto my plate.
+It's probably because I'm not a huge fan of really spicy foods.
 Well, it turns out that these are super mild and even have a slightly sweet flavor when cooked.
 Supposedly, one in 10 peppers can be hotter than the rest, so there's an element of adventure, too!

 Since I don't love super spicy foods, I like to balance anything spicy with something a little sweet, and that's why I paired them up with sweet pork sausage and a creamy, slightly spicy sauce.
 All the flavors and textures go great on a bed of rice.

-After trying them, I can definitely say that they are highly addictive and I will be picking more up next time I head to the store.
+After trying them, I can definitely say that they are highly addictive, and I will be picking more up next time I head to the store.
 I can also promise that you will be craving more after trying them.
 Continue on, because sausage and peppers is a classic!

 What Is a Shishito Chili Pepper?

 A green shishito chili pepper is a mild-flavored pepper originally from Japan.
 It is thin-walled and about the size of a finger.
 The peppers are usually harvested when they are green, but they would turn red if left unpicked for longer.
-They are available all year but are at their best during the summer months.
-The heat level in Scoville units ranges from 100 and 1,000.
+They are available all year but are often more available during the summer months.
+The heat level in Scoville units ranges from 50 to 1,000 (though usually below 200).